-Participants reported numerous barriers preventing businesses from securing a position with commercial sellers.
-These barriers include contracting costs, the costs of new SKUs per item for the Universal Code, shelving and other costs, and buy back policies.
+Participants reported numerous barriers prevent businesses from securing a position with commercial sellers.
+These barriers include contracting costs, the costs of new SKU's per item for the Universal Code, shelving and other costs, and buy back policies.
 The challenge is navigating these barriers and working with the sellers.
-The codes, regulations, and regulatory practices for processors are also very expensive and time consuming.
+The codes, regulations, and regulatory practices for processors is also very expensive and time consuming.